status-im/status-web/apps/website/docs/getting-started/what-is-status.md

 ---
-id: 98
+id: 101
-revision: 0
+revision: '0'
 language: en
+title: What is Status
 ---

-# How to use Status: your quick start guide

 :octicons-tools-24: In progress